jhlumd/honey/README.md

   * increment: 0.1
 * `nectar`
   * Given 2 to 3 times a week
-  * is 0 7.5% of those times
+  * is 0 for 7.5% of those times
-  * matches the currently active `advisement` amount 72.5% of the time
+  * matches the currently active `advisement` amount for 72.5% of the time
-  * is random within range: (200..20000) and increment: 100 20% of the time
+  * is random within range: (200..20000) and increment: 100 for 20% of the time
 * `advisement`
   * Given once about every 2 weeks
   * range: (200..20000)